On Air Now 05:00 PM - 07:00 PM

 Written by on Wednesday, October 23, 2024

-A discussion about Sarasota Bay’s worsened water quality after Milton veers into its root cause: a warming world
+A presentation about Sarasota Bay’s water quality veers into the big picture: A warming planet.

 By Johannes Werner